dieterich-lab/scimodom/server/docs/source/database.rst

 .. code-block:: json

     {
-        "title": "Title",
+        "title": "Project Title",
-        "summary": "Summary",
+        "summary": "Project Summary",
-        "contact_name": "Name",
+        "contact_name": "Surname, Forename",
         "contact_institution": "Institution",
-        "contact_email": "Email",
+        "contact_email": "email@example.com",
-        "date_published": "YYYY-MM-DD",
+        "date_published": "2024-06-11T00:00:00",
+        "external_sources": [
-        "external_sources": {
+            {
-            "doi": "doi",
+                "doi": "10.XXXX/...",
-            "pmid": "pmid"
+                "pmid": null
-        },
+            }
+        ],
         "metadata": [
             {
                 "rna": "WTS",
                 "modomics_id": "2000000006A",
                 "tech": "m6A-SAC-seq",
                 "method_id": "e00d694d",
-                "organism": {"taxa_id": 9606, "cto": "HeLa", "assembly": "GRCh38"}
+                "organism": {"taxa_id": 9606, "cto": "HeLa", "assembly_name": "GRCh38", "assembly_id": 1},
+                "note": "Note"
             },
             {
                 "rna": "WTS",
                 "modomics_id": "2000000006A",
                 "tech": "m6A-SAC-seq",
                 "method_id": "e00d694d",
-                "organism": {"taxa_id": 9606, "cto": "HEK293", "assembly": "GRCh38"}
+                "organism": {"taxa_id": 9606, "cto": "HEK293", "assembly_name": "GRCh38", "assembly_id": null},
+                "note": ""
             }
         ]
     }

-``"external_sources": null`` is allowed, ``"doi": null`` or ``"pmid": null`` are allowed, but not both simultaneously. ``"external_sources"`` can be a list of entries, or a single entry (as above). ``"date_published": null`` is allowed (no public sources). ``"metadata"`` can be a list of entries (as above), or a single entry (at least one entry is required, and all keys are required).
+``"external_sources": []`` and ``"date_published": null`` are allowed (no public sources).
+If there is at least one source, one of DOI or PMID must be defined, *i.e.* they cannot be both ``"doi": null`` and ``"pmid": null``.
+DOI format includes only the prefix and suffix, without the doi.org proxy server. ``"metadata"`` is a list of entries with at least one entry.
+All keys are required, ``"assembly_id"`` and ``"note"`` are optional.
 Each ``"metadata"`` entry provides information for a given dataset (bedRMod file).
 A single dataset may also require two or more entries for ``metadata`` *e.g.* if two or more modifications are given in the same bedRMod file.

 Each project is assigned a **Sci-ModoM** identifier or **SMID**.
 The actual project creation and user-project association is currently only handled by ``flask`` commands, see `Flask CLI <https://dieterich-lab.github.io/scimodom/flask.html>`_.
 Once a project is created, you are associated with the newly created project, and you can see it under *User menu* > *Settings*.
 You are then allowed to upload dataset (bedRMod) and to attach BAM files to a dataset.
 This is done using the upload forms (*Upload bedRMod*, *Attach BAM files*) under *User menu* > *Data* > *Dataset upload*.
 Upon successful upload, a dataset is assigned a EUF identifier or **EUFID**.
 A given project (**SMID**) can thus have one or more dataset (**EUFID**) attached to it.

 Once created, projects are immediately made public.
 On upload, dataset are immediately made public.
-Projects and dataset cannot be changed or deleted.
+Projects and dataset cannot be changed or deleted, *i.e.* **SMID** and **EUFID** arfe permanent identifiers.
 You can however decide to upload and/or remove dataset attachments (BAM files).

 .. attention::